Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: A Primer on Combinatorial Data Augmentation

 Here, $\|\boldsymbol{x}\|_p$ represents a $p$-norm of $\boldsymbol{x}$. \item Given $\{(\boldsymbol{\tau}[k], \boldsymbol{y}[k])\}$, we can train a supervised learning-based ML model $f_2$ for FBP, mapping the user's RTTs onto the corresponding location estimates in \ref{GP_Def}, given~as

 where $\mathsf{Loss}$ is the loss function depending on the concerned ML model. \end{enumerate} The above two problems are cascaded such that we input each user's location estimates in \ref{GP_Def}, say ${\boldsymbol{y}}[k]$, into \ref{fingerprint_Def}.
 If $\boldsymbol{y}[k]=\boldsymbol{x}[k]$ for all $k\in\mathcal{K}$, \ref{fingerprint_Def} is equivalent to a conventional FBP with the ground-truth label.
-Therefore, the central theme of the paper is to solve \ref{GP_Def} by coping with the issue of NLoS, whose effectiveness is verified by \ref{fingerprint_Def}.
+Therefore, the paper's central theme is to solve \ref{GP_Def} by coping with the issue of NLoS, whose effectiveness is verified by \ref{fingerprint_Def}.
 Noting that \ref{GP_Def} is a snapshot problem at a specific MP, we omit the index $k$ for brevity unless specified.
+All notations in this work are summarized in Table \ref{Table:Notation}.